Ansar al-Islam in Kurdistan: Swedish fund-raising case

-Ali Berzengi and Ferman Abdullah, the owner of a falafel stand in Stockholm, raised money for what they claimed was poor children and Muslims.
+Ali Berzengi and Ferman Abdullah, from Iraqi Kurdistan residing in Stockholm, raised money for what they claimed was poor children and Muslims.
 The money was then transferred through Abdullah's food stand, using the hawala transfer system.
 The Swedish Security Service was informed in 2002 that people in Sweden had transferred money to Ansar al-Islam.
-On April 19, 2004, Berzengi and Abdullah were arrested along with another Kurd from Iraq, Shaho Shahab, and Lebanese-born Bilal Ramadan.
-Ramadan was released in September after a court found that there wasn't enough evidence to keep him in custody.
+On 19 April 2004, Berzengi and Abdullah were arrested along with Shaho Shahab, from Iraqi Kurdistan, and Bilal Ramadan, born in Lebanon.
+Ramadan was released in September after a court found that there was not enough incriminating evidence.
 Shahab was released in December after the government decided to deport him to Iraq.
 However, since Shahab risked the death penalty in Iraq, the deportation was not carried out.
-In Abdullah's apartment, the police found a letter from a man who claimed to have contact with Abu Musab al-Zarqawi, the leader of al-Qaeda in Iraq, as well as a detailed manual on how to understand coded language.
+In Abdullah's apartment, the police found a letter from a man who claimed to have contact with Abu Musab al-Zarqawi, the leader of al-Qaeda in Iraq, as well as a detailed lesson on coded language.

-On May 12, 2005, Abdullah and Berzengi were convicted of "planning of terrorist offences" (förberedelse till terroristbrott) and "planning of public devastation" (förberedelse till allmänfarlig ödeläggelse) by the Stockholm District Court.
+On 12 May 2005, Abdullah and Berzengi were convicted of "planning of terrorist offences" (förberedelse till terroristbrott) and "planning of public devastation" (förberedelse till allmänfarlig ödeläggelse) by the Stockholm District Court.
 The Stockholm District Court said that Abdullah and Berzengi had transferred approximately one million SEK to Ansar al-Islam.
 According to the court there was strong evidence that the collected money had the specific purpose of financing terrorist attacks.
 Much of the evidence presented consisted of secret wire-tappings from U.S. and German intelligence sources.
 In the recordings, Abdullah and Berzengi used coded language to describe the attacks.
 Berzengi, who according to the court, was the mastermind, was sentenced to seven years of imprisonment, and Abdullah was sentenced to six years.
 The Svea Court of Appeal later reduced the sentences to five years for Berzengi, and four and a half years for Abdullah.
 The appeal to the Supreme Court was denied.
 They both are to be deported to Iraq after serving their sentences in Sweden.
 Abdullah is currently serving his sentence at the Norrköping Prison.

-Berzengi and Abdullah's conviction was the first conviction since the new Swedish terrorism legislation was taken into effect on July 1, 2003.
+Berzengi and Abdullah's conviction was the first conviction since the new Swedish terrorism legislation was taken into effect on 1 July 2003.
 It was also the first ever conviction in Western Europe of people financing terrorism.